jonabc/actions-mocks/README.md

 2. returns a response
    1. status
       - calls that don't match any configured mocks will return a `404`
-      - calls that match a configured mock will return `responseCode`, or `200` if not set
+      - calls that match a configured mock will return `code`, or `200` if not set
    2. data
       - response data can be specified when configuring a mock using the `response` property
       - response data can be loaded from a fixture by using the `responseFixture` property